dusty-schmidt/gobv2/docs/QUICKSTART.md

 ## 💡 Tips

-- The communal brain database `core/communal_brain.db` stores all memories, knowledge, and conversations
+- The communal brain database `core/data/communal_brain.db` stores all memories, knowledge, and conversations
+- Raw chat logs are saved to `core/data/last_context.txt` for debugging
+- Summaries are stored in `core/data/summaries/` to manage token limits
 - Conversations are now universal - start with one chatbot, continue with another using session IDs
-- Backup the communal brain database to preserve all your collective intelligence
+- Backup the `core/data/` directory to preserve all your collective intelligence
 - Use `./run.sh` for easy execution from any directory
 - Both Nano and Mini share the same brain, so learning on one benefits both
+- Run `python3 tests/test_phase1_validation.py` to verify system integrity after changes